Sharp bounds and testability of a Roy model of STEM major choices: Introduction

-When extending the analysis of the binary Roy model to more general outcomes, distributional issues come to the fore.
-The classic \citeasnoun{Peterson:76} bounds are sharp for $\mathbb P(Y_0\leq y)$ and $\mathbb P(Y_1\leq y)$, for each quantile $y$, but, as noted by \citeasnoun{Crowder:91}, they do not incorporate monotonicity and right-continuity restrictions on distribution functions.
+We extend the test of Roy self-sorting and the measure of departure from Roy to more general discrete and continuous outcomes.
+When extending the analysis of the bounds on potential outcomes, distributional issues come to the fore.
+The classic \cite{Peterson:76} bounds are sharp for $\mathbb P(Y_0\leq y)$ and $\mathbb P(Y_1\leq y)$, for each quantile $y$, but, as noted by \cite{Crowder:91}, they do not incorporate monotonicity and right-continuity restrictions on distribution functions.
 Hence they entail loss of information, when the object of interest involves densities, such as hazard rates, or functionals of the distribution, such as inequality measures.
-As noted in \citeasnoun{HLM:2006}, they also entail loss of information, when they are used as inputs in the determination of bounds on parameters in semiparametric versions of the model.
 We provide a general characterization of the joint distribution and bounds on the marginal distributions of potential outcomes that are {\em functionally sharp}, in the sense that they incorporate slope restrictions.
-We apply the latter bounds to derive sharp bounds on inequality measures, which we show are more informative than would have been obtained from {\em pointwise sharp} bounds on the distributions of potential outcomes, such as Peterson bounds.
+In this, we follow \cite{BM:97}, although the model specification, hence the bounds, are different.
+As in \cite{V_AMvS:2003}, \cite{BGIM:2007} and \cite{Stoye:2010} for different models, we apply the latter bounds to derive sharp bounds on inequality measures, which we show are more informative than would have been obtained from {\em pointwise sharp} bounds on the distributions of potential outcomes, such as Peterson bounds.